 - Toast your bread until it's dark.
 Those toasty, toffee-like notes come through and give the kvass body and flavor.
 They pair beautifully with honey, too.

 - Use hot water, but it doesn't have to be boiling.
 Traditionally the water for kvass was boiled first.
-Since you have (most likely) have access to clean water, you only need to warm it up a bit.
+Since you have (most likely) access to clean water, you only need to warm it up a bit.
 It should be about as hot as a cup of tea.

 - Use clean equipment, but don't worry about sterilizing.
 Clean bottles and clean jars just out of the dishwasher work fine.

 - Use a caloric sweetener.
 This recipe calls for honey to sweeten the kvass (and feed all the good microbes during fermentation); however, you can use another sweetener.
-Noncaloric sweeteners inhibit fermentation since they lack enough carbohydrate to feed bacteria and yeast.
+Noncaloric sweeteners inhibit fermentation since they lack enough carbohydrates to feed bacteria and yeast.

 - Pay attention to temperature.
 Kvass will ferment faster in warm temperatures and take more time in cold kitchens.

-- Burp your jars and bottles if you're concerned about the build up of carbon dioxide.
+- Burp your jars and bottles if you're concerned about the build-up of carbon dioxide.
 Carbon dioxide is a natural byproduct of fermentation and it's what makes fermented drinks, such as kombucha, beer, and kvass, naturally fizzy.